-Calculate How Long Between Times
+How to Calculate How Long Between Times

 I have access to a shared conference room.
-I wanted to make a report on how often the conference room is being utilized.
+Wanting to make a report on how often the conference room is being utilized.
 I coded to extract the list of calendar events and event start and end dates.
 The problem is that does not tell me how long the room was being used.
 You can link to a sample spreadsheet to try to calculate the amount of time.